1953 Latin Cup

 The 1953 Latin Cup (Copa Latina 1953) was the fifth edition of the annual Latin Cup which was played by clubs of the Southwest European nations of France, Italy, Portugal, and Spain.
-The tournament was hosted by Portugal, and the French club Reims was the winner of the tournament after defeating Milan by a score of 3–0 in the final match.
+The tournament was hosted by Portugal, and the French club Reims was the winner of the tournament after defeating A.C.
+Milan by a score of 3–0 in the final match.